szshn/nwitter/README.md

 # nwitter
-Twitter clone built with React and Firebase for practice purpose.
-Guided by @nomadcoders' online tutorial.
+Twitter clone built with React and Firebase for practice purpose, guided by @nomadcoders' tutorial.